• Skip to primary navigation

 Best Type of Rice

-Fried rice typically uses a jasmine white long grain rice.
+Fried rice typically uses a jasmine white long-grain rice.
 However, you can make this rice with any type of cooked, chilled rice such as basmati or brown rice.

 The rice needs to be semi-dried out so that when you toss it in your wok or frying pan the rice is not too mushy and clumps together.
 This can be done in two different ways.

 1. Typically, other recipes call for refrigerated, day-old rice since the rice dries out in the refrigerator.
-I have seen some people buy the rice at a Chinese takeout restaurant and simply store it in their refrigerator overnight.
+I have seen some people buy rice at a Chinese takeout restaurant and simply store it in their refrigerator overnight.

 2. Alternatively, you can simply cook the rice with less water and I have had good results doing so.
-Usually, a 1:1 ratio of rice to waterworks for me.
+Usually, a 1:1 ratio of rice to water works for me.
 For example, if I cook 3 cups of rice I will add 3 cups of water.
-After the rice is cooked, I lay the rice out flat in a tray in the refrigerator to cool while I prep the other ingredients.
+After the rice is cooked, I lay the rice out flat on a tray in the refrigerator to cool while I prep the other ingredients.
 This step chills the rice and dries it out enough to avoid clumping.

-How to Make This Recipe
+How to Make The Best Fried Rice

 1. Cook the rice.
 Cook the rice in a rice cooker with a 1 to 1 ratio of rice to water for drier rice.
 Alternatively, you can use day-old rice that has been sitting in the refrigerator.